-Some of the risk factors associated with poor outcome of the disease include high blood pressure, diabetes obesity, and heart disease.
+Some of the risk factors associated with poor outcomes of the disease include high blood pressure, diabetes obesity, and heart disease.

 According to the team of researchers, seemingly healthy individuals account for 52% of COVID-19 deaths.
 And the reasons behind these numbers are yet to be discovered.

-In their report, they wrote, the main complication behind COVID 19 where:
+In their report, they wrote, the main complication behind COVID 19 were: